ncosta90/aws-salesforce-lambda-data-engineering-extraction-project/README.md

 # AWS-SFDC-Lambda: Data engineering extraction project

-## Overview
+## Project Overview

 This project focuses on data extraction using the Salesforce REST API.
-It involves extracting information from the Salesforce Accounts table using an AWS Lambda function, which then stores the data in S3 buckets.
-This event serves as a trigger for another Lambda function responsible for data transformation.
-The second Lambda function imports the new data from the previous S3 bucket, transforms it, and stores it back into a different S3 bucket.
-The entire process is implemented using Python.
+It involves extracting information from the Salesforce Accounts table using an AWS Lambda function + Cloud Watch, which then stores the data in S3 buckets.
+This event triggers another Lambda function responsible for data transformation.
+The second Lambda function imports the new data from the first S3 bucket, transforms it, and stores it back into a different S3 bucket.

+Following this, AWS Glue Crawler and Data Catalog are used to automatically discover and catalog the new data, making it available for querying.
+Finally, Amazon Athena is used to analyze the transformed data directly from the S3 buckets using SQL queries.

 ## Architecture
 ![Architecture](https://github.com/ncosta90/aws-salesforce-lambda-data-engineering-extraction-project/blob/main/Architecture.jpeg)